Tour the Fair

 The Cattle Barn is host to many head of cattle, some with calves, a pair of oxen, and many times a pregnant cow which will give birth over the course of the Fair.
 Among the breeds on display are Jersey, Brown Swiss, Red Holstein, White Holstein, and Guernsey's.
 There are milking demonstrations every day at a milking station, and an observation corral where a calf or two is on display and available for petting.

-Our 4-H and Youth Cattle Show on Saturday, September 29, 2012 from 10am to 1pm and 3pm to 5pm, sees many local youngsters and their charges vying for the blue ribbon.
+Our 4-H and Youth Cattle Show takes place on the first Saturday of the Fair.
+The show sees many local youngsters and their charges vying for the blue ribbon.
 This is not a meat cattle show where the winner must relinquish his prized animal to a high bidder, but it is a family show where the participants proudly display their animals.

 Milking Demonstrations and Pet a Calf

 Be a Cattle Buddy and groom a calf!
 Hands on opportunities throughout the day...

 Please remember to wash your hands after leaving any area with animals.

 An average dairy cow transpires in the summertime up to 30 liters to the environment and during the wintertime up to 15 liters.

 Beef cattle require 15 to 25 gallons of water per day per animal.

 Lactating dairy cows require almost 30 gallons of water per day per animal.